 The Apple Vision Pro is a mixed reality headset announced by Apple on 5 June 2023 during its Worldwide Developers Conference.
-The target release for this device is around the first quarter of 2024 in the United States and on later dates in the same year in different regional markets around the world.
-This will be the first wearable headset from the company and it will have a retail price starting at USD 3499.00.
+It first became available in the United States beginning on 2 February 2024.
+This is the first wearable headset from the company and it will have a retail price starting at USD 3499.00.

 An Overview of the Apple Vision Pro: Understanding the Specifications and Features of this Mixed Reality Headset

 Mixed reality is a technological application that combines virtual reality and augmented reality technologies to merge the real-world environment and computer-generated environments or create a mixed environment where the real world coexists with digital content.
 The most feasible implementation of this tech is through the use of headsets.

 The aforementioned is the main purpose and function of Apple Vision Pro.
 This device can specifically display a computer-generated render of a user interface in three dimensions and the current space of a user or even transport this user to a new space.
 Of course, to implement this, it is important to understand the following specifications of Apple Vision Pro:

 At the heart of the Apple Vision Pro is a custom dual-chip design consisting of the Apple M2 chip and the Apple R1 chip.
 M2 is the same system-on-chip used in several Mac computers and iPad devices.
 It handles the processing, graphics, and artificial intelligence and computer vision algorithms.
 R1 is a new hardware developed exclusively for mixed reality implementation.
 It handles the processing of all the data from the sensors and cameras for real-time 3D mapping and gesture controls.

 2. Operating System